-Shamim Ara was Pakistani cinema’s top actress of the 1960s, taking over from the legendary Sabiha Khanum.
+Shamim Ara was Pakistani cinema’s top actress of the 1960s, taking over the post from the legendary Sabiha Khanum.
 What’s even more special about her tenure in the Pakistani film industry is that she has also had an extremely successful directorial career following her days as a leading lady.

 Shamim Ara was born in 1937 or 1938, it isn’t certain, in Aligarh.
 She was trained in dancing by her mother, who harboured ambitions of making it as an actress but was unsuccessful.
 On a visit to Karachi in 1956, she met director Najam Naqvi who introduced her in his film Kunwari Bewa (1956), giving her the screen name Shamim Ara.
 Kunwari Bewa, however, flopped at the box office.
 Shamim Ara was then cast in Roop K Shorey’s Miss 56 (1956) opposite Aslam Pervez as the second lead but again the film did nothing much for her except for some token appreciation.
 She was prominently noticed first in Anwar Kamal Pasha’s Noor Jehan starrer, Anaarkali (1958), playing Noor Jehan’s younger sister.
 She also did a film as leading lady that year, Wah Re Zamane (1958) opposite Ejaz Durrani.
 Films like Alam Ara (1959), Mazloom (1959) and Raaz (1959) followed.

 It was the mega success of Saheli (1960) set her well on the way to stardom.
 Though Saheli, a love triangle, was an out and out Nayyar Sultana show, Shamim Ara more than left her mark in the love triangle winning the Nigar Award for Best Supporting Actress.
 The film, which saw the two actresses play best friends, was the biggest success at the box office in Pakistan that year and besides fine performances by Sultana, Ara, Bahar Begum and Darpan, it’s melodious music, with songs like Hum Bhool Gaye Har Baar and Mukhre Pe Sehra Daale, became extremely popular.